Charles Fletcher Dole: Life

-Dole was born May 17, 1845 in Brewer, Maine.
+Dole was born May 17, 1845, in Brewer, Maine.

 He was the son of Reverend Nathan Dole (1811–1855) and Caroline Fletcher Dole (1817–1914) and the older brother of Nathan Haskell Dole (1852–1935).
 He received a Bachelor of Arts from Harvard University in 1868 and a Masters of Arts in 1870.
-He graduated from Andover Theology Seminary in 1872 and married Frances Drummond of Springfield, MA, on March 4, 1873.
-He was a professor of Greek at the University of Vermont in 1873, a minister at Plymouth Church in Portland, ME, from 1874 to 1876.
+He graduated from Andover Theological Seminary in 1872 and married Frances Drummond of Springfield, Massachusetts, on March 4, 1873.
+He was a professor of Greek at the University of Vermont in 1873, a minister at Plymouth Church in Portland, Maine, from 1874 to 1876.
 He was a member of the American Peace Society, the Anti-Imperialist League, 20th Century, Appalachian, etc. He got a Doctorate in Divinity from Bowdoin College in 1906.

 Dole became an influential Unitarian minister and began in 1876 as the associate and took over as the settled minister in 1880 of the First Congregational Society of Jamaica Plain - Unitarian.
 He served for forty years until 1916, when he was named minister emeritus.

-Church records, Jamaica Plain.
+He also served on the board of Trustees for Tuskegee Institute in Tuskegee, Alabama.

 His son James Drummond Dole moved to the Territory of Hawaii in 1899 to establish a pineapple-growing empire, which would eventually become the Dole Food Company.
 At first, he lived with cousin Sanford Ballard Dole (1844–1926), who was the territorial governor.